 - On foot: Walk along the paths and small bridges, enjoy a close-up view of the large cannon used in the July 4th Pops concert, and take a look at the eclectic statues scattered along the Esplanade.

-- On wheels: Rent a Hubway bike and ride along the Dr. Paul Dudley White Bike Path, which extends the length of the Esplanade and beyond, forming an 18-mile loop along the north and south sides of the river.
+- On wheels: Rent a Hubway bike in front of the Fiedler Footbridge and ride along the Dr. Paul Dudley White Bike Path, which extends the length of the Esplanade and beyond, forming an 18-mile loop along the north and south sides of the river.

 - Or, take a guided bike tour led by a Boston expert who will show you all the best attractions and statues on the Esplanade - plus plenty of other interesting sites around the city.
 Boston Bike Tours - Find Out More